bherrmann7/judge/docs/what.md

 ## What Does the Admin Do?

 ### Loading Students and Judges

+The list of students and judges are loaded from a csv file.
+The files are placed into  /judge-data as student.csv and judges.csv - the data is reloaded by accessing /a/reload

 ### Doing Check-In

 ### Using the app to Monitor the Progress